A gerbe-like construction in gauge theory: Relationship between stabilization of FDA and induced spin structure

 If $t$ and $u$ are taken sufficiently large, these are families of $\Z/4$-equivariant Fredholm operators parametrized by $S(E)$.
-The spin structures constructed from there are canonically isomorphic to $\mfrakt_\mscrV$ and $\mfrakt_\mscrV^\prime$.
-Therefore, it suffices to construct a canonical isomorphism between the two based on these operators.
-The strategy is to use the results on the Witten deformation in \cref{prop6:Witten deformation} and \cref{prop6:distance is small}.
-Roughly speaking, these propositions mean that when $t$ and $u$ are sufficiently large, the vector spaces consisting of eigenvectors corresponding to eigenvalues below a certain positive real number $\lambda$ of each of
+The spin structures constructed from these are canonically isomorphic to $\mfrakt_\mscrV$ and $\mfrakt_\mscrV^\prime$.
+Therefore, it suffices to construct a canonical isomorphism based on these operators.
+The strategy is to use the Witten deformation technique.
+(For a foundational formulation of the Witten deformation, see, for example, Zhang\cite{Zhang-Witten-deformation-2001}.
+In our situation, a more advanced and detailed analysis is essential.
+The readers are also referred to Furuta\cite{Furuta2007Index-Theorem} and Miyazawa\cite{miyazawa2021localization}.)
+Roughly speaking, when $t$ and $u$ are sufficiently large, the vector spaces consisting of eigenvectors corresponding to eigenvalues below a certain positive real number $\lambda$ of each of

 are isomorphic.
 However, there are several technical hurdles, such as that $\lambda$ must not be an eigenvalue.
 Due to that difficulty, we argue as follows.